ZER-0-NE/locsum/README.md

 Implemented a function `load_documents_from_directory` in `src/rag_core.py` that uses `langchain_community.document_loaders.DirectoryLoader` to load markdown files from a specified directory.
 This function returns a list of `langchain_core.documents.Document` objects.

+### Directory Structure Summary

+To enable the RAG system to answer questions about the vault's structure (e.g., "How many files are in the 'Books' directory?"), a special summary document is generated on startup.
+This document contains a text-based representation of the entire directory tree, including folder names, file counts per folder, and the names of the files.
+This summary is then indexed along with the actual notes, giving the LLM the necessary context to answer questions about the vault's layout.

 ### Document Chunking

 Implemented a function `chunk_documents` in `src/rag_core.py` that uses `langchain.text_splitter.RecursiveCharacterTextSplitter` to split loaded documents into smaller, manageable chunks.
 The default `chunk_size` is set to 1000 characters with a `chunk_overlap` of 200 characters.
 This initial choice is a common heuristic in RAG applications, aiming to balance the amount of context per chunk with the LLM's context window limitations.
 These parameters are configurable and can be fine-tuned for optimal performance.

 ### Embedding Model Initialization

 Initialized the embedding model in `src/rag_core.py` using `langchain_community.embeddings.HuggingFaceEmbeddings`.
-The `all-MiniLM-L6-v2` model is used by default, configured to run on the most performant available device (CUDA > MPS > CPU).
+The `all-mpnet-base-v2` model is used by default, configured to run on the most performant available device (CUDA > MPS > CPU).
 This model converts text into numerical vector embeddings, which are crucial for similarity search in the vector store.

-**Why `all-MiniLM-L6-v2`?**
+**Why `all-mpnet-base-v2`?**

 *   **Pros:**
-    *   **Efficiency:** It's a small and fast model, making it ideal for local execution and real-time embedding generation without requiring significant computational resources.
-    *   **Performance:** Despite its small size, it provides good quality embeddings for a wide range of tasks, especially for semantic similarity.
+    *   **High Performance:** It is a larger and more powerful model than `all-MiniLM-L6-v2`, offering better performance on a wide range of tasks.
+It is one of the top-performing sentence-transformer models.
     *   **Local Execution:** It can be run entirely offline, which is crucial for a privacy-focused personal second brain application.
 *   **Cons:**
-    *   **General Purpose:** While good, it's a general-purpose model.
-For highly specialized domains or very nuanced semantic understanding, larger or fine-tuned models might offer better accuracy.
-    *   **Context Window:** Like all embedding models, its effectiveness can be influenced by the length of the text being embedded.
-Very long documents might benefit from more advanced chunking or different embedding strategies.
+    *   **Resource Intensive:** Being a larger model, it requires more computational resources (RAM and VRAM) and is slower than smaller models like `all-MiniLM-L6-v2`.

 ### FAISS Vector Store Setup

 Implemented a function `create_faiss_index` in `src/rag_core.py` that takes a list of documents and the initialized embedding model to create a FAISS vector store.
 FAISS (Facebook AI Similarity Search) is used for efficient similarity search of vector embeddings, enabling fast retrieval of relevant documents based on query embeddings.

-### FAISS Index Persistence
+### FAISS Index Persistence with Blue-Green Deployments

-Added functions `save_faiss_index` and `load_faiss_index` in `src/rag_core.py` to handle the persistence of the FAISS index to disk.
-This allows the application to save the generated index and load it later, avoiding the need to re-embed all documents on every restart.
-This significantly improves startup time and efficiency for repeated use.
+To ensure zero downtime, the application manages its FAISS vector index using a blue-green deployment strategy.
+This provides a seamless experience, even when your notes have changed and a full re-indexing is required.

+#### How It Works

+1.  **Two Index Directories:** The system maintains two separate index directories: `faiss_index_A` (blue) and `faiss_index_B` (green).
+2.  **State Management:** A single state file, `index_state.json`, keeps track of which index is currently "live" (blue) and which is the candidate for the next switch (green).
+3.  **Zero-Downtime Startup:** On startup, the application immediately loads the current blue index and becomes ready to serve queries.
+There is no waiting for indexing to complete.
+4.  **Background Rebuilding:** After startup, a background task automatically checks if the notes or configuration have changed.
+If they have, it builds a completely new index in the inactive (green) directory without interrupting the live service.
+5.  **User-Controlled Switchover:** Once the green index is built, it is marked as "ready."
+The user can then trigger a switchover via an API call, promoting the new green index to become the live blue index.
+This switch is instantaneous.

+This approach guarantees that the application is always responsive and serving queries from a valid index, while new or updated indexes are built safely in the background.

+#### Managing the Index

+You can monitor and manage the index state using the following API endpoints:

+*   **`GET /index-status`**: Check the current status of the blue and green indexes.
+    *   **Response:**
+        ```json
+        {
+          "blue_index": "A",
+          "green_index": "B",
+          "green_index_ready_for_swap": true
+        }
+        ```
+*   **`POST /switch-index`**: Promotes the ready green index to be the new live blue index.
+This is the action that would be triggered by a "Use New Index" button in a UI.

 ### Retrieval and Generation